Elucas-pro/JavaScript-Practice-Projects/README.md

-This repository contains small JS projects i create while learning.
+This repository contains JS projects i create while learning.
 Each one explores new concepts for me at the time of making them.

 - Simple Calculator : A simple calculator, my first project.
 Uses Eval for now.